AtesComp/pyOBDA/OBD2Device/protocols/README.md

 # Protocols

-The OBD II Protocols are meant to abstract the transport and physical layers of an OBD-II connection.
+The OBD-II Protocols are meant to abstract the transport and physical layers of an OBD-II connection.
 Each protocol is a callable object that accepts string list input from the adapter.
 It returns a list of parsed `Message` objects.
 The `Message.data` field will contain a bytearray, corresponding to the application layer data returned by the command.
 This implementation is specific to the formatting of the ELM327 chip inside the adapter.

 For example, the resultant `Message.data` fields for some single frame messages are: